EspressoSystems/espresso-sequencer/doc/zk-integration.md

 **Figure 1:** Circuit used when the rollup falls back to using its default (centralized) sequencer.
 The public inputs are the current state of the rollup _COMM_STATE_VM i_, the new rollup state after update _COMM_STATE_VM i+1_ and a commitment to the transactions applied to the state, _COMM_TXS_ROLLUP_.
-The private input (in bold) corresponds the list of transactions.
+The private input (in bold) corresponds to the list of transactions.

 ## Integration 1: Rollup contract fetches Espresso block commitment from the Espresso light client contract